 On the negative side, I’m concerned with the influence of social media and “getting the gram” as I feel that the desire to get that “sick” shot is influencing people’s decision making ability.
 I really feel we backcountry users have to continue to communicate and discuss safety and etiquette in the backcountry as more and more of us leave the lifts behind and our chances for being involved in a snow incident multiply with increased exposure to avalanche terrain and the huge amount of people sharing it.

 What are you looking forward to this season in comparison to the rest?

 I look forward to being in the mountains with my friends again, sharing high fives, fist bumps and summit sandwiches.
 I have a great crew of amazing friends that I trust with my life.
 My wish for all of the tribe is good safe stable snow and #powrightinthekisser!

 Grizzly Shoulder, Rogers Pass (Pic: Ian Tarbox)

 When you define a legend or role model in a sport to exemplify after, Rance is a splitboarder that comes to my mind.
-He’s a dedicated, down-to-earth, humble, hard working father who continues to do what he loves every winter season, and keeps the stoke levels high with his crew and in the backcountry community.
-We wish you and the tribe all the best this upcoming season, keeping it “safe as” (as they would say in NZ) and getting those well earned pow turns right in the kisser!
+He’s a dedicated, down-to-earth, humble, hard working father who continues to do what he loves every winter season, while keeping the stoke levels high with his crew and within the backcountry community.
+We wish you and the tribe all the best this upcoming season, keeping it “safe as” (as they would say in NZ), and getting those well earned pow turns right in the kisser!
 Will be keeping an eye out on the “gram” and see ya back out there in 2017-18 🙂

 Posted by Marisa